zlatinb/muwire/doc/gnutella-differences.md

 Search requests originating from a leaf or locally at the ultrapeer get forwarded to all neighboring ultrapeers.
 Search requests arriving from an ultrapeer connection get forwarded only to those ultrapeer that have a keyword hit in their published Bloom filters.
 This simplifies the Gnutella model because instead of numeric ttl value a simple boolean can be used.
 Due to the higher fan-out factor this should result in similar search horizon.

+Because the search depth is capped, there will be no dynamic querying, and searches by hash are permitted.

 ## Content indexing

 In Gnutella leafs upload Bloom filters of the keywords describing the files they are sharing to ultrapeers.
 Then, when a search query arrives at an ultrapeer if the hash of that query matches a bloom filter uploaded by a given leaf, the query is forwarded to that leaf.